AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Cohabitation

-Cohabitation refers to a couple living together and having a sexual relationship without being married to one another.
+Cohabitation involves a couple living together and having a sexual relationship without marriage.

 Community service

-Community service is a way of punishing offenders by making them do unpaid work in the community.
+Community service punishes offenders by requiring them to do unpaid work in the community.

 Conception

-Conception occurs when a male sperm fertilises (fuses with) a female ovum (egg).
+Conception happens when a male sperm fertilises (fuses with) a female ovum (egg).

 Confirmation

-Confirmation is a Christian sacrament in which a person renews (confirms) the vows made at baptism.
+Confirmation renews (confirms) the vows made at baptism in a Christian sacrament.

 Contraception